2022 YEAR-END TAX PLANNING TIPS

 - Careful tracking of an individual shareholder’s labour and capital contribution to the business, as well as risk assumed in respect of the business, should be maintained in a permanent file.
 Dividends paid that are not reasonable in respect of those contributions may be considered “split income” and taxed at the highest tax rate.
 Several other exceptions may also apply.

 - Access to the corporate federal small business deduction is reduced where more than $50,000 of passive income is earned in the corporation.
 Consider whether it is appropriate to remove passive income-generating assets from the corporation and whether a shift in the types of passive assets held is appropriate.
-In some provinces, it may actually be beneficial to have access to the federal small business deduction restricted.
+In some provinces, it may actually be beneficial to have access to the federal small business deduction reduced.
 As many variables affect these decisions, consultation with a professional advisor is suggested.

 **This publication is a high-level summary of the most recent tax developments applicable to business owners, investors, and high net worth individuals.
 This information is for educational purposes only.
 As it is impossible to include all situations, circumstances and exceptions in a newsletter such as this, a further review should be done by a qualified professional.
 No individual or organization involved in either the preparation or distribution of this letter accepts any contractual, tortious, or any other form of liability for its contents.
 For any questions… give us a call.